WouterJansen/PRDemoStatsParser/README.md

 }
 ```
 * A ```config.json``` in the _input_ folder with (see format below):
-    * information on which servers and their corresponding URLs to look for PRDemo download links.
     * The path to your pr_repo (used by ```generateInput.py```, see below).
     * The path to your web-folder where the data is used.
 Setting this value allows for automatic copying of the data folder to this path.
+    * information on which servers and their corresponding URLs to look for PRDemo download links.
+It can also be to a JSON where it uses a crawler to find the download links.
+See example link in code below.
 ```javascript
 {
     "prpath": "D:/Project Reality/Project Reality BF2/mods/pr_repo",